Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Main Results

-The following is the first main result of this work. \begin{theorem} Let $\gbd\in \cld$.
-Then, for every $a > -2 \inf_{n \in \NN} \bar g_n$, $\pi_a^{\gbd} \in \cli^{\gbd}_e = \cli^{\gbd}_{er}$.
-Furthermore, when $\gbd \in \cld_1$, $\pi_a^{\gbd} \in \cli^{\gbd}_e = \cli^{\gbd}_{er}$ also for $a = -2 \inf_{n \in \NN} \bar g_n$. \end{theorem} The above theorem proves the extremality of the invariant measures $\pi_a^{\gbd}$ for suitable values of $a$.
 One can ask whether these are the only extremal invariant measures of the gap process of the $\gbd$-Atlas model supported on $\clv$.
 As noted in the Introduction, the answer to this question when $\gbd = \zero$ is affirmative from results of \cite[Theorem 4.2]{RuzAiz} , if one restricts to extremal measures satisfying certain integrability constraints on the denseness of particle configurations.
-For a general $\gbd \in \cld$ this is currently a challenging open problem.
+For a general $\gbd \in \cld$ (in fact even for $\gbd = \gbd^1$) this is currently a challenging open problem.
 However, we make partial progress towards this goal in the next result by showing that for any $\gbd \in \cld_1$ (and under a mild integrability condition), the collection $\{\pi_a^{\gbd}\}$ exhausts all the extremal product form invariant distributions.
 In fact we prove the substantially stronger statement that the measures $\pi_a^{\gbd}$ are the only product form (extremal or not) invariant distributions under a mild integrability condition.
-Qualitatively, this result says that these measures are the only invariant distributions that preserve independence of the marginal laws of the gaps in time. \begin{theorem} Let $\gbd \in \cld_1$ and let $\pi \in \cli^{\gbd}$ be a product measure, i.e. $\pi = \otimes_{i=1}^{\infty} \pi_i$ for some $\pi_i \in \clp(\RR_+)$, $i \in \NN$.
-Suppose that
+Qualitatively, this result says that these measures are the only invariant distributions that preserve independence of the marginal laws of the gaps in time.